Connection & Purpose

 Longevity Authority

-Research consistently shows that strong social connection is one of the most powerful predictors of longevity — on par with movement, nutrition, and sleep.
+Research consistently shows that strong social connection is one of the most powerful predictors of long-term health and longevity.

 Why Connection Begins to Shifts in Midlife